Purity and 2-Calabi-Yau categories

 which records the eigenvalues of $\phi$ for a semistable Higgs bundle $(\CF,\phi)$ of rank $r$ and degree $d$.
 Since the morphism $\Hit$ is projective and $\CM^{\Dol}_{r,d}(C)$ is smooth, the BBDG decomposition theorem implies that there exist isomorphisms

 for $Z_j$ a collection of locally closed irreducible subvarieties of $\CM^{\Dol}_{r,d}(C)$, and $\CL_j$ a collection of simple local systems on the $Z_j$ (see \cite{CHM17} for a more explicit description of the decompositions in the coprime case).
-While the first decomposition \eqref{half_decomp} is not prima facie canonical, the filtration given by the sums
+While the first decomposition \eqref{half_decomp} is not prima facie canonical, the objects